 3. Set Money Aside for Closing Costs3.
 Set Money Aside for Closing Costs

 Your closing costs will come due on closing day.
-They will include a range of items such as the mortgage appraisal fee, credit report fee, government recording charges, and the lender’s origination fee.
-In New York City, closing costs for buyers typically range from 1.5% to 6% of the purchasing price, depending on the kind of property it is.
+They will include various items such as the mortgage appraisal fee, credit report fee, government recording charges, and the lender’s origination fee.
+In New York City, closing costs for buyers typically range from 1.5% to 6% of the purchasing price, depending on the property type.